All American Boys

 4/5

-The narrative highlights the importance of speaking out against injustice and challenging prejudice.
-It demonstrates the power of empathy and understanding to bridge divides.
+The narrative champions empathy and understanding across different perspectives.
+It highlights the importance of speaking out against injustice and the power of collective action to drive change.

 Positive Role Models